-Contemporary R&B singer and songwriter K. Michelle signed to Jive in 2008, releasing a pair of singles ("Self Made," "Fakin' It") that brushed the charts soon after.
-During 2010, "Fallin'" and "I Just Can't Do This" performed better on the R&B charts, and she also featured on tracks by R. Kelly, Juicy J, and Ruben Studdard.
+K. Michelle was one of the frankest contemporary R&B artists of the late 2000s and 2010s.
+The singer and songwriter, a native of Memphis born Kimberly Michelle Pate, signed to Jive in 2008, releasing a pair of singles ("Self Made," "Fakin' It") that brushed the charts soon after.
+During 2010, "Fallin'" and "I Just Can't Do This" performed better on the R&B chart, and she also featured on tracks by R. Kelly, Juicy J, and Ruben Studdard.
 By 2012, she had signed to appear on the VH1 reality show Love & Hip Hop: Atlanta

 , and she inked a contract with Atlantic soon after.
 Her debut album, Rebellious Soul, was released in August 2013 and debuted at number two on the Billboard 200.
 Two singles peaked outside the Top 20 of the R&B chart, but the singer later picked up a Soul Train award for Best New Artist.
 After a headlining tour, a stint opening for Robin Thicke, and a Rebellious Soul

 musical, directed by Idris Elba and aired on VH1, K. Michelle starred in another VH1 series, K. Michelle: My Life